webmasterar/libFLASM/README.md

 }
 ```

+To compile the library to create libflasm.so please read INSTALL.md.

 To find out more about how to use the library you can look in the ./example folder.

 ## Citations